-- Mrs Claire Brown, Head of the Junior School - Ms Debs Lansdown, Deputy Head (Academic) - Mrs Ursula Elliott, Assistant Head (Pastoral)
+- Mrs Claire Brown, Head of the Junior School 0208 266 2302 - Mrs Ursula Elliott, Assistant Head (Pastoral) 0208 266 2343

-The nominated Girls' School Governor with responsibility for Safeguarding and Child Protection is Ms Hetti Afolami who can be contacted through the telephone number of the trustees, The Worshipful Company of Haberdashers, 0207 246 9988.
+The nominated Boys' School Governor with responsibility for Safeguarding and Child Protection is Dr Kandi Arogundade.
+The nominated Girls' School Governor with responsibility for Safeguarding and Child Protection is Ms Hetti Afolami.
+Both governors can be contacted through the telephone number of the trustees, The Worshipful Company of Haberdashers, 0207 246 9988.